 For some specific reasons, if you are still using Windows XP after the year 2020, this guide will be showing you how to enable ping response in Windows XP.
-When the Windows firewall is turned on, which is the default settings in XP computer, it will not respond to ping requests from other computers or network devices.
-That means we can’t ping and get a reply from to the particular XP computer.
+When the Windows firewall is turned on, which is the default setting in XP computers, it will not respond to ping requests from other computers or network devices.
+That means we can’t ping and get a reply from the particular XP computer.

-We will be getting ‘Request Time Out’ reply from the destination, even though it is connected and accessible on the local network.
-The reason is that the ICMP packet used in ping command is blocked by default.
+We will be getting a ‘Request Time Out’ reply from the destination, even though it is connected and accessible on the local network.
+The reason is that the ICMP packet used for the ping command is blocked by default.

 Two Methods to Enable Ping or ICMP Requests in Windows XP

 - Completely switching off the Windows Firewall service (It is not recommended in most cases as it opens the doors for network security threats)- We are not talking about this step here.

 - Only enable ICMP packets (Accepting ICMP packets in Firewall rule).
 This will allow the ping requests to reply while the firewall is on and protect other network traffic.

 a) Go to Network Connections in the Control panel.

 b) Right Click the connection you want to enable ICMP/Ping requests (usually the local network).

 c) Click on Properties and go to the Advanced tab.